Landscape Architects Unveil Plans To Save The National Mall's Tidal Basin

 Katherine Malone-France, chief preservation officer of the National Trust for Historic Preservation, says that during the pandemic, she and her colleagues have been struck by "how much people are interested in engaging with places digitally."
 She hopes people will ask tough questions.
 "Should we move the cherry blossoms?
 What would be the best way to circulate around the Tidal Basin?"

 There isn't much time to waste.
-According to the Tidal Basin Ideas Lab, "the cherry trees in the grove gifted to the U.S. by Japan stand daily in three feet of water at high tide.
-By 2040, the Jefferson Memorial is projected to be submerged daily in four feet of water; by 2070, the MLK, Jr., Memorial in six feet of water at high tide; and by 2100, the will likely stand in nine feet of water under the same conditions."
+According to the Tidal Basin Ideas Lab, "the cherry trees in the grove gifted to the U.S. by Japan stand daily in 3 feet of water at high tide.
+By 2040, the Jefferson Memorial is projected to be submerged daily in 4 feet of water; by 2070, the MLK Jr. Memorial in 6 feet of water at high tide; and by 2100, they will likely stand in 9 feet of water under the same conditions."